National Child Measurement Programme for Reception and Year 6 Pupils

 National Child Measurement Programme (NCMP)

-Vision and Hearing Screening for Children in Reception Year
+Vision and Screening for Children in Reception Year

-NHS guidelines recommend that all children are screened for vision and hearing in their first year at school.
+NHS guidelines recommend that all children have vision screening in their first year at school.

 During the vision screening, your child will have the vision of each eye checked.
 It is not necessary for your child to know their letters to be tested.
 You will be notified if there are any problems.